victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-10-30_get_started_with_git.md

 During software development it is very common to have files and folders that don't need to be added to the version control system.
 For instance, temporary files that are created when you compile an application, some generated binary executable files, and many others.
 The easiest way to automatically exclude all those files is to add a file named `.gitignore` to the project's root directory.

 The website [www.gitignore.io](https://www.gitignore.io) makes it very easy to generate that file based on your operating system, programming language and/or the IDE you are using.
-In [this GitHub repository](https://github.com/github/gitignore), there are also dozens of ready to use `.gitignore` files, incluindo one for [Visual Studio](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).
+In [this GitHub repository](https://github.com/github/gitignore), there are also dozens of ready to use `.gitignore` files, including one for [Visual Studio](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore).

-## Changing files in a repository
+### Changing files in a repository

 ### Getting the most recent changes from the remote repository

-In order to make sure you're working with the most recent version of the project, I mean, to be sure that the files in you local repository is synchronized with the remote repository, start by going into the repository folder and then use the `git fetch` command.
+In order to make sure you're working with the most recent version of the project, I mean, to be sure that the files in your local repository is synchronized with the remote repository, start by going into the repository folder and then use the `git fetch` command.

 ```console
 $ cd EFAProg2019/